 Don’t get me wrong, I’ve always got time in my day for high-flying flippy moves, but some days I just want to watch a few blokes beat the hell out of each other for my entertainment.

 Lorcan, Burch, and The Hunt put on a very good curtain-raiser that had me hooked as soon as Danny started lying in the open palm slaps as if he was beating on a drum and didn’t waver until the former got the win after laying out the Primate with an Impact DDT.

 Sometimes it seems that violence truly is the answer.

 Isla Dawn vs. Nina Samuels

 After a couple of segments that set up Toni Storm vs. Kay Lee Ray somewhere down the line, along with Eddie Dennis vs. Trent Seven in a Street-Fight, it was time for Isla Dawn vs. Nina Samuels.

 This is why I love wrestling.

 I wasn’t expecting anything from this match but it was superb and left both women looking a lot stronger coming out of it than they did going in.

 It’s not like these two haven’t faced each other before and will explain why they gelled so well together here, but it was such a pleasant surprise to see some quality women’s wrestling after the garbage AEW seems intent on forcing down my throat each week.

-I didn’t know who’d be picking up the win either, which is a rarity in this day and age, as the company seem pretty high on both the competitors involved, and they even went so far as to suggest that Samuels would emerge victorious, so when Isla Dawn got the 1-2-3, I actually cheered.
+I didn’t know who’d be picking up the win either, which is a rarity in this day and age, as the company seems pretty high on both the competitors involved, and they even went so far as to suggest that Samuels would emerge victorious, so when Isla Dawn got the 1-2-3, I cheered.